lmoesle/nx-nuxt-bug/README.md

 # NxNuxtDemo

-This project is a demo to reproduce an issue with the @nx/nuxt plugin.
+This project is a demo to reproduce an issue with the @nx/nuxt plugin ([see](https://github.com/nrwl/nx/issues/22410)).

 ## Steps to reproduce